Photo by Randall Schieber

 Designers are chosen through a rigorous selection process and are recruited year-round.

-Check out the designers for the 2017 Battelle Costume Couture Fashion Show, with hair and makeup by Phia Salon.
+Check out the designers for the 2018 Battelle Costume Couture Fashion Show, with hair and makeup by Phia Salon.

-Shiree Houf is a new Adjunct Faculty member at CCAD & a stay at home mom who freelances as a costume designer.
-She won the 2016 Highball Halloween Costume Couture Contest, & her designs have been featured in New Vision Dance Co. productions, Alternative Fashion Week 2016, & the Ohio Valley Regional Emmy Award Gala.
-Santa & his wife are particular favorites among her clientele.
-Shiree has her MFA in design from OSU and a BA in theatre from Miami University.
-She is passionate about using her theatrical background to create unique & entertaining moments on the many stages life sets before her.
+Shiree Houf is an Adjunct Faculty member at Columbus College of Art and Design and a stay-at-home mom who freelances as a costume designer.
+While working out of her dining room/studio in Columbus, she has placed second in the 2017 Highball Halloween Battelle Costume Couture Fashion Show and won the same contest in 2016.
+Her designs are frequently featured in New Vision Dance Co. productions, and most recently, have been on CATCO’s stages in the Riffe Center.
+Shiree has her MFA in Design from OSU and a B.A. in Theatre from Miami University.
+She is passionate about using her theatrical background to create unique and entertaining moments on the many stages life sets before her.

 Que Jones is a Columbus based designer specializing in drag fashion.
 Working with larger-than-life models, Jones’ work must compliment large personalities.
 Using pop-culture references, whimsical fancies, absurd construction, and nontraditional objects, Jones’ clothes are always one of a kind.
 This is Jones’ fourth year designing for HighBall Halloween.